etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Full container protocol emulation requires many magic methods to be present and properly implemented.
 That can become laborious and error prone.
-Better way would be to base user containers on top of a `respective <https://docs.python.org/3/library/collections.abc.html>`_ abstract base class:
+A better way is to base user containers on top of a `respective <https://docs.python.org/3/library/collections.abc.html>`_ abstract base class: